www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

         * [o] View log files in website only for administrator. -> Viewing logs via web UI is not required for now.
     * [ ] Create default user profile page, were the user sees links to user specific pages.
       May do this, by showing all paths, that only a specific user has access to?
+    * [ ] CPU utilization is not visible in the layout anymore.
     * [ ] Document this in the web server's changelog.
 * [ ] Support complex problem definitions via editor, that are composed of multiple ones, so that the sport lesson assignment can be defined in the editor.